New York to Guangzhou (Huadu) (JFK–CAN) — Airlines, Schedules & Connections

 No flights match your filters.

 JFK–CAN is served by 2 airlines with nonstop service.
-China Southern Airlines and CSG lead the route.
+China Southern Airlines leads the route.
 The flight covers 7,990 miles in approximately 15h 5m.
-Beyond nonstop, 34 hubs offer 1-stop connections.
+Beyond nonstop, 1-stop connecting options are also available.

 Airline Landscape